michaelpmolloy/Salmon-Contamination-Analysis/README.md

 # Salmon Contamination Analysis
 A comprehensive analysis of contamination levels in farmed salmon from around the world.
+Contamination levels vary significantly based on the variety and quantity of pesticides used for farming and agriculture in different countries.

-The analysis explores the levels on 9 different contaminants and aims to inform both consumers and businesses on regions which produce salmon with the least contaminants.
-This information is crucial to businesses and consumers as contamination levels in produce such as salmon vary in different regions relating to a regions historic use of different pesticides.
-The information in this analysis should provide insight into the best regions to source salmon from to reduce the harmful health effects of pesticides in produce.
+The analysis explores the levels on 9 different contaminants and aims to inform both consumers and businesses on the best global sources of salmon.
+The best sources of will supply salmon with the least contaminants to reduce the harmful health effects of pesticides in produce.

 ## Tools Used
 * **R Studio**: Data prep and cleaning, Principal Component Analysis, Cluster Analysis, Linear Discriminant Analysis and visualisation.

 ## Overview
-The objective of this research is to identify the different degrees of contamination present in salmon from different  farmed globally.
+This analysis contains:
+* Cluster analysis
+* Spatial analysis
+* Principal Component Analysis (PCA)
+* Density Plots

 ## Analysis